Learn more about the health impacts of mercury

-Some forms of oxidized mercury are gaseous but unlike elemental mercury vapor, these forms cannot travel globally—they are very soluble, “reactive” and they deposit locally.
+Some forms of oxidized mercury are gaseous but unlike elemental mercury vapor, these forms cannot travel globally—they are very soluble, or “reactive,” and they deposit locally.

 Organic mercury compounds, such as methylmercury, are formed when inorganic mercury combines with carbon.
-This happens most frequently in water, when oxygen concentrations are low, when inorganic mercury is acted upon by microscopic organisms.
+This happens most frequently in water, when inorganic mercury is acted upon by microscopic organisms.

 Methylmercury “bioaccumulates” and “biomagnifies” in many edible freshwater and saltwater fish and marine mammals to levels that are millions of times greater than levels in the surrounding water.
 This is the primary pathway of exposure to humans.

 How does mercury enter and leave the human body?

 A: The Agency for Toxic Substances and Disease Registry explains it this way: